CPAP Pressure Settings: Average, P95, Max

 Here's why that's a bad idea.

 Too much pressure causes its own problems.
 Excessive pressure can cause central apneas (where your brain stops sending the signal to breathe), aerophagia (swallowing air, leading to bloating and discomfort), mask leak (higher pressure makes seal harder to maintain), and pressure intolerance that leads to poor compliance.
+If you consistently struggle with high pressures, your provider may evaluate whether BiPAP therapy is a better fit.

 You can mask the real problem.
 If your AHI is rising, the cause might be weight gain, a worn mask cushion, or a different sleep disorder.
 Raising pressure treats the symptom, not the root cause.